aureliendavid/gpac/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerability reports (as well as other bugs) should be reported directly using the [Github issue trakcer](https://github.com/gpac/gpac/issues).
+Vulnerabilities (as well as other bugs) should be reported directly using the [Github issue trakcer](https://github.com/gpac/gpac/issues).

 Please include all information needed to reproduce the issue, including a sample file.